 You can claim both health insurance and critical illness benefits simultaneously, as long as both claims are eligible.
 To submit a successful critical illness claim, you must be diagnosed with one of the illnesses covered by your policy.
 When it comes to health insurance claims, you can request pre-approval or reimbursement after the event or operation for which you want to file a claim.

 Do I need both trauma insurance and health insurance?

 Health insurance and trauma insurance are two different types of cover.

-In that case, trauma insurance pays you a one-off sum of money to support you financially while you are healing.
+In that case, trauma insurance pays you a one-off sum to support you financially while you heal.

 Your medical procedures are covered by health insurance and paid for by the insurer.

 It’s up to you to decide which situation you’d like to be covered for.
 Still, it’s critical to understand what each type of insurance provides before selecting.